timdeschryver/timdeschryver.dev/content/blog/how-i-have-set-up-my-new-windows-development-environment-in-2022/index.md

 ![Enable "Common Language Runtime Exceptions"](./images/vs-exception-settings.png)

+For Visual Studio Code, check the breakpoint checkboxes in the "Run and Debug" sidebar.

 ## File Explorer Options

 As a software developer, seeing hidden files and more importantly, the file extension is a must.
 Via the "File Explorer Options" window these two options can be enabled.